AOzone/AOzone-Futures-Market/lib/md/futures.md

 ### Extraterrestrial Living
 Our condition of increasing resource scarcity is eradicated by the colonization of other planets and mineral rich asteroids.

-### 3D Printed Infrastructure
-As the human population continues to explode, the ability to 3D print at large scale allows urbanization to keep pace.

 ### Deathless Combat
 Wars fought by robotic proxy keeps the human tradition of conflict in play while removing human life from the equation.